Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Numerical experiments

 \textbf{Test 2.
 Different geometric selection schemes.} We first examine the effect of different geometric selection schemes (see Section \ref{sec:intro}) used to construct the two-sided low-rank factorization \eqref{eq:2sided}.
 It has been observed in \cite{anchornet} that the approximation error can be extremely large if the subset is not chosen properly.
 In this case, to deal with the pseudoinverse, a stable implementation proposed in \cite{yuji20} was used in \cite{anchornet}:

 where $K_{S_1S_2}=QR$ is the QR factorization of $K_{S_1S_2}$ and $R_{\epsilon}$ is derived from $R$ by truncating singular values smaller than $\epsilon$ in the SVD.
-It is also noted in \cite{anchornet} that the above stabilization is \emph{not} needed if the subset is well-chosen, i.e. spread evenly over the data.
-To make a fair comparison of different selection schemes, the stabilization in \eqref{eq:nysQR} is used.
+It is also noted in \cite{anchornet} that the above stabilization is \emph{not} needed if the subset is well-chosen, i.e. spread evenly over the data. \cdf{For a detailed numerical study on the effect of stabilization, we refer to \cite[Section 5.2]{anchornet}.} To make a fair comparison of different selection schemes, the stabilization in \eqref{eq:nysQR} is used in this experiment.
 Namely, in Algorithm \ref{alg:fac2}, $K_{S_1 S_2}$ is replaced with its truncated QR factors: $Q$ and $R_{\epsilon}^+$.

 For these experiments, we use the Gas Sensor dataset with a Gaussian kernel with $\sigma=\sigma_1\approx 307.52$.